cocaine/cocaine-docs/doc/cocaine_internals/cocaine_messages.md

 Messages are formed using [msgpack](http://msgpack.org/).
 A message is a tuple (array in msgpack terms) of: message_type_id (sometimes called method_id), session_id, and a tuple (array)  of arguments.

-`method_id`’s are specified in corresponding protocol's.
+`method_id`'s are specified in corresponding protocol's.

 `find`-method of `storage`-service will be called with the message: